2025 Solar Incentives Guide for Stoughton, WI - Tax Credits & Rebates

 Federal Solar Incentives

 Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC provides a tax credit for a specific percentage of the cost of your solar system.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.

-The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as equipment, labor and accessories.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+The ITC is applied to the total cost of installing a solar system, including the panels themselves as well as accessories, equipment and labor.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum amount you can claim.

-To more fully understand how the ITC could apply to you, get in touch with your local Stoughton solar panel installation expert and request more information.
+To understand exactly how much the ITC could save you, contact your local Stoughton solar panel installer.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
-The new Clean Energy Credit is valid until 2035.
-You are now eligible for a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
-The credit will then be decreased by a few percentage points every year until it expires.
-The program expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+The new Clean Energy Credit now runs until 2035.
+Homeowners are now eligible for a 30% credit for solar systems installed between 2022 and 2032.
+This credit will then be decreased by a few percentage points every year until its expiration.
+The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.

 State & Local Solar Incentives